openxla/stablehlo/docs/spec_draft.md

 `num_replicas = 4` and `num_partitions = 2`, `flattened_ids` will produce
 `[[(0, 0), (0, 1), (1, 0), (1, 1)], [(2, 0), (2, 1), (3, 0), (3, 1)]]`.

+### Streaming communication

+Every StableHLO process has access to two streaming interfaces:
+  * **Infeed** that can be read from.
+  * **Outfeed** that can be written to.

+Unlike channels, which are used to communicate between processes and therefore have processes at both of their ends, infeeds and outfeeds have their other end implementation-defined.

+Further formalization, e.g. how streaming communication influences execution order and what kind of synchronization is introduced by it, is TBD.

 ## Errors

 StableHLO programs are validated through an extensive set of constraints for